-Fundamentals of International Human Rights Law (a.m)
+The Fundamentals of International Human Rights Law (a.m.)

 (3 semester credits)

-Human Rights Advocacy and Dissemination (a.m. advanced class)
+Human Rights Lawyering (a.m. advanced class)

 This course, designed for students with previous studies or experience in the field, emphasises the role of attorneys in the articulation and enforcement of international human rights law.
 Students will analyze human rights norms in the form of treaties, customary international law, and “soft law” instruments, always with an eye to using the law effectively in advising and representing individual clients, organisations, and governments seeking compliance.
 Students will assess the value of various international, regional, and domestic systems of enforcement.
 At each juncture, they will confront contemporary problems in international human rights law, especially the liability of non-state actors, the sporadic internalization of human rights norms by government actors, and the challenge of cultural relativism and other forms of skepticism.